code-bunny/tb_photos/Readme.markdown

-# Spud Photos
+# Twice Baked Photos

-Spud Photos is an engine for creating and managing photo galleries, designed for use with [Spud][1].
+TB Photos is an engine for creating and managing photo galleries, designed for use with [Twice Baked][1].

 ## Installation/Usage

 1. In your Gemfile add the following

-		gem 'spud_photos'
+		gem 'tb_photos'

 2. Run bundle install
 3. Copy in database migrations to your new rails project